callstack/byorg-ai/docs/src/docs/core/references.md

 # References

-References are a way of informing bout source of information retrieved by a tool call.
+References provide information about the source of data retrieved by a tool call.
-When tool call is triggered, you can add references to context, and later use those entries in a plugin to provide user with referenced pages etc.
-References are a part of the context.
+When a tool call is triggered, you can add references to the context and later use these entries in a plugin to provide users with referenced pages or other relevant information.
+References are part of the context.

 :::info

-References are not being added for AI in any way.
-Unless you implement it that way.
+References are not automatically added for the AI.
+You need to implement this functionality if needed.
 :::

-As an example, we will prepare middleware that will add relevant weather information.
+Let's create middleware that adds relevant weather information to the context.

 ```js
 async function queryWeather(